What is Cross Addiction?

 Tackling addiction head-on

-Comprehensive addiction treatment should always consist of evidenced-based addiction treatment therapies that are designed to unearth and treat the root causes of addiction.
+Comprehensive addiction treatment should always consist of evidence-based addiction treatment therapies that are designed to unearth and treat the root causes of addiction.
 This should be combined with effective and healthy ways of self-managing and regulating emotions.

 By adopting healthier coping mechanisms and the “tools of recovery” any individual in recovery can make significant progress in all areas of their life.
 There will be no need to divert or distract as we can accept life as it comes and we face our problems.